Leading a New Center for Asthma and Allergy Research

 BRI and Virginia Mason Medical Center were also recently selected to join the Food Allergy Research & Education Clinical Network, an initiative that aims to accelerate the development of drugs as well as improve the quality of care for patients with food allergies.
 BRI and Virginia Mason are one of 28 leading research and care sites nationwide that provide high-quality clinical and subspecialty food allergy expertise and services, and that are focused on applying new evidence-based knowledge to this important field.
 These centers also meet high standards for clinical care, teaching and clinical research.

-Also, BRI Assistant Member Erik Wambre, PhD, was recognized last year with a Food Allergy Research & Education investigator award to support research in food allergy, specifically peanut allergy.
+Also, BRI Assistant Member Erik Wambre, PhD, was recognized last year with a Food Allergy Research & Education Investigator Award to support research in food allergy, specifically peanut allergy.

 Leading Innovation